ezyang/refined-claude/packages/rrweb-headless/README.md

 - Run rrweb replays headlessly or with a visible browser
 - View complete webpage content alongside mouse movements and interactions
 - Set playback speed for faster analysis
-- Check for the existence of specific elements using CSS selectors
+- Check for the existence of specific elements using CSS selectors (works with elements inside the iframe)
 - Built-in debugging tools and visualizations

 ## Usage